-A. I made only one slight adjustment to the costs of portfolio 7.
-In its results, the employed for the 2039 retirement of Comanche 3-but only in portfolio 7.
-This financing mechanism produced savings of \$39 million for portfolio 7.
-Because the reduced PVRR for portfolio 7 was reported among all other portfolios where securitization was not employed, the presentation of results was inconsistent and unfairly biased towards the preferred plan.
-To rectify this, I reversed the impact of securitization of Comanche 3 in portfolio 7 by adding back out the \$39 million savings-making the treatment of the unit's costs consistent across portfolios.
+3 I made only one slight adjustment to the costs of portfolio 7.
+In its results, the A. 4 Company reported the PVRR for its preferred plan assuming that securitization was employed for the 2039 retirement of Comanche 3-but only in portfolio 7.12 This 5 financing mechanism produced savings of \$39 million for portfolio 7.13 Because the 6 7 reduced PVRR for portfolio 7 was reported among all other portfolios where 8 securitization was not employed, the presentation of results was inconsistent and 9 unfairly biased towards the preferred plan.
+To rectify this, I reversed the impact of 10 securitization of Comanche 3 in portfolio 7 by adding back out the \$39 million 11 savings-making the treatment of the unit's costs consistent across portfolios.